Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 ## Datasets

 We have released ~250 cases of chest CT scans with artery-vein annotations.
-You can download the datasets using this [link](https://drive.google.com/drive/folders/1_cmGR_HbrzomaqoWZYqX8D36bmxHp2PL?usp=drive_link) (The file is uploading now and you can download it after maybe 12pm, Feb 17th, UTC+8).
+You can download the datasets using this [Google drive link](https://drive.google.com/drive/folders/1_cmGR_HbrzomaqoWZYqX8D36bmxHp2PL?usp=drive_link) or the [Zenodo link](https://zenodo.org/records/14879605).
 To open the CT data and annotation, you can use the following code

 ```